 Benjamin Bischoff, Test Automation Engineer (SDET) at trivago N.V. (ex Ubisoft)

 This is a new entry in the series "Magic principles in test automation".
-Today, it is about direction and misdirection.
-To read the last one, please check out Magic principles in test automation: Clarity.
+Today, I will cover the topic of repetition.
+To read the last one, please check out Magic principles in test automation: Misdirection.

 Our current test automation setup for end to end testing is using Maven for preparing the test data, running our test scenarios and creating a test report.
 Recently, I wanted to refactor the way we use Maven's lifecycles and found a surprisingly easy way to do just that.